ponvel-i2i/documentation/source/index.md

 https://tapgenes.com
 ```

 Welcome to the Tapgenes API!
-You can use our API to access individuals and their families health and wealth endpoints, which can get person's personal information, relationship details and health details in our database.
+You can use our API to access individual and familial profile information that pertains to their health and wealth.
+Our API can be used in a variety of ways to transform individual data points into a cohesive story about an individual’s health and wealth.

-TapGenes is designed to complement, not replace, the relationship between you and your financial advisor or physician.
-Our aim is to promote individual responsibility for health and wealth and not to offer financial or medical advice.
-The website is intended for a general audience.
+Tapgenes is designed to complement, not replace, the relationship between individuals and their financial advisor or physician.
+Our aim is to promote individual responsibility for health and wealth, not to offer financial or medical advice.

 # Authentication